Priyannik/priyannikloginms/README.md

 ---

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENCE](LICENCE) file for details.